FACN1/week5-facn-hosers/README.md

 Repo for FAC'N Hoser's Feeeeed project

+# Instructions for local installation

+1. Clone this repo
+2. Create a keys.js file in src (load with keys provided on gitter)
+3. In src/handler.js uncomment line 3

 # User stories

 > I am a user who wants to read the latest news stories from London, Find out about road closures, and the current weather.